What are disabilities and what accommodations may a student receive?

 What if a student requests an accommodation which I feel is not appropriate for my course?

-If you have questions about a particular accommodation, please contact the Moses Center at firstname.lastname@example.org to discuss your concern.
+If you have questions about a particular accommodation, please contact the ARC Director, Tong Jin, at firstname.lastname@example.org, or the Moses Center at email@example.com to discuss your concern.

 What should I do if I suspect that a student may have a disability and might be eligible for accommodations through the Moses Center?

 Disclosure of disability is a sensitive issue for many students.
-If the student discloses information to you which seems to indicate that a disability might be present, or if the student seems to be having difficulty with coursework or access to university facilities which is related to a more obvious disability, you can encourage the student to contact the ARC Assistant Director, Tong Jin, at email@example.com.
+If the student discloses information to you which seems to indicate that a disability might be present, or if the student seems to be having difficulty with coursework or access to university facilities that are related to a more obvious disability, you can encourage the student to contact the ARC Director, Tong Jin, at firstname.lastname@example.org.
+Please consider discussing with the student the behaviors you've observed impacting their performance (e.g., lack of focus, absences) but avoid making any assumptions of what could be causing those behaviors.
 The request for accommodations, though, must come from the student.
 You should include a disability disclosure statement on your syllabus.
 A sample syllabus statement is below.

 Disability Disclosure Statement*